InfoBar

 C) Chill in fridge for 2 weeks

-A number of seeds need cold treatment prior to sowing.
+Several seed varieties need cold treatment before sowing.
 If not chilled, the seed’s internal ‘germination mechanism’ does not get turned on.

 D) Soak in boiling water overnight

-Seeds with a very hard seed coat, often do not germinate at all without the boiling water treatment.
-Drop the seeds into boiling hot water and allow to stand overnight.
+Seeds with a very hard seed coat, often do not germinate without the boiling water treatment.
+Drop the seeds into boiling water and allow to stand overnight.
 The ones that have visibly swollen by the next morning can be planted.
 Repeat the process with the un-swollen seed.

 E) Needs light to germinate

-Light is a requirement of a number of seeds.
-If planted too deeply they seeds will simply not germinate.
-In this case the seeds should very lightly covered with fine sand, soil or vermiculite.
+Light is a requirement of several seed varieties.
+If planted too deeply the seeds simply will not germinate.
+In this case, the seeds should be very lightly covered with fine sand, soil or vermiculite.

 F) Needs bottom heat to germinate

-Hot and Extreme Chillies as well as Brinjals are real heat lovers, without bottom heat germination can be slow and erratic.
-Bottom heat is generally applied using a heating pad (obtained from a pet shop specialising in reptiles) or an old electric blanket.
-The seedling trays should be lifted 1-2 cm above the heating pads so as not to overheat the seeds.
+Hot and Extreme Chillis as well as Brinjals are real heat lovers, without bottom heat germination can be slow and erratic.
+Bottom heat is generally applied using a heating pad (available from Livingseeds).

 G) Will benefit from bottom heat

 These varieties prefer cool soil to germinate.
-Often will not germinate if the soil temperature is too high.
+The seed often will not germinate if the soil temperature is too high.

 Newsletter Subscription